+Types of Gnats: What are gnats?
 A gnat is any of many species of tiny flying insects in the dipterid suborder Nematocera.
 Most types of gnats belong to the families Mycetophilidae, Anisopodidae, and Sciaridae.
 Gnats can be both biting and non-biting.
 They often fly in large swarms.
+These are the different types of gnats:

 The highland midge is a type of small flying insect, found in upland and lowland areas.
 In the northwest of Scotland and northern Wales the highland midge is usually very prevalent from late spring to late summer.